cozodb/cozo/README.md

 This is unnecessary for Cozo as a testimony to its extreme embeddability, since you can run a complete Cozo instance in your browser, at near-native speed for most operations!

-So open up the [Cozo in WASM page](https://cozodb.github.io/wasm-demo/), and then:
+So open up the [Cozo in WASM page](https://www.cozodb.org/wasm-demo/), and then:

-* Follow the [tutorial](https://github.com/cozodb/cozo-docs/blob/main/tutorial/tutorial.ipynb) to learn the basics;
-* read the [manual](https://cozodb.github.io/current/manual/) for the finer points.
+* Start learning from the [tutorial](https://docs.cozodb.org/en/latest/tutorial.html) for the finer points.

 After you have decided that Cozo is worth experimenting with for your next project, you can scroll down to learn how to use it embedded (or not) in your favourite environment.